 Every six years or so, top climate scientists from around the world address world’s governments with a thick report on climate change.
-End of September 2013 it is about that time again.
 The Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) will summarise what’s happening to the planet as a result of human activities.
-Will governments listen?
+Part III of the report is released in April 2014 and looks at ways to cut emissions to prevent further warming.

 The Intergovernmental Panel on Climate Change (IPCC) is the leading international body for the scientific assessment of climate change.
 Operating under the United Nations, it brings together the top climate scientists from all over the world to conduct assessments on the latest climate science and to inform governments in decision making.
 The IPCC does not conduct any research of its own, nor does it monitor climate related data or parameters.
 Instead it brings scientists together to assess the most recent scientific, technical and socio-economic information on climate change and its mitigation.
 Thousands of scientists and experts from all over the world contribute to the work of the IPCC as authors, contributors and reviewers on a voluntary basis.